sachaMorin/lapo-plus/README.md

-# LAPO+
+# On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: LAPO+ and Procgen Experiments

-This repository contains the code for **LAPO+** introduced in our ICML 2026 paper [*On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning*](https://arxiv.org/abs/2602.02762).
-This code is adapted from the original [LAPO](https://arxiv.org/abs/2312.10812) [codebase](https://github.com/schmidtdominik/LAPO).
+Code for **LAPO+** and the Procgen experiments from our ICML 2026 paper [On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning](https://arxiv.org/abs/2602.02762).

+This codebase was originally a fork of the [LAPO repo](https://github.com/schmidtdominik/LAPO).
+See also the [LAPO Paper](https://arxiv.org/abs/2312.10812).

 ## Methods overview